 Unfortunately Major League Baseball was still dealing with the 1994 players strike when the 1995 Spring Training season was to begin.
 As the battle between the owners and the players union intensified the lines were being drawn.
 The players were deciding whether to sit out until a deal could be arranged or to play anyways.
 Jordan reported to camp in Florida initially in February of 1995.
 He would end up deciding in March not to be involved in the drama and chose to sit out while the strike continued.

 It was during this time in mid march of 1995 Jordan attended a Chicago Bulls game. just two weeks later he was on the court playing basketball again.
 Many fans where excited to have his talents back in basketball and did not care that he quite his baseball career.
 Jordan would go onto win three more NBA Titles and retired from basketball for good after the 2002-03 season.

 Because his basketball career picked up right where it left off in 1993 not many questioned the decision.
-It makes one wonder almost 20 years later what would have been if not for the baseball players strike of 1994.
+It makes one wonder almost two decade’s later what would have been if not for the baseball players strike of 1994.
 Would Michael Jordan continued until he was either cut or made it to the Major Leagues?
 That is hard to say but it was clear he was on the right track to eventually play at the Major League level.
 He was only 32 when he went back to basketball and had time to develop into an even better baseball player.